Papop-San/Sentiment-Analysis/README.md

     - python app.py

-# You must be run to Directory in the same time for Analyze for show on Website
+# You must be run to Program in Directory the same time for Analyze for show on Website